cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/gpu.rst.txt

  Monitoring GPU utilization
 ****************************

-It is highly recommended to monitor GPU utilization when you run jobs on the GPU node: To make full use of the hardware you want to keep GPU utilization at 100% and to do so you typically want to load as much data into GPU memory as possible.
+Monitoring of GPU utilization is highly recommended when you run jobs on the GPU node: To make full use of the hardware you want to keep GPU utilization at 100% and to do so you typically want to load as much data into GPU memory as possible.
 The exact way in which you can accomplish